The internal languages of univalent categories: Basic Type Formers for Comprehension Categories

 Up to now we have constructed the univalent bicategory $\FullCompCat$ whose objects are full univalent comprehension categories.
 However, such comprehension categories only model the basic judgments of Martin-L\"of type theory, and they do not interpret any type former.
 For internal language theorems, we also need to include the relevant types in our models.

 Let us focus on the internal language of univalent categories with finite limits for now.
-Recall that \citeauthor{clairambault:2014} (\citeyear[Theorem 6.1]{clairambault:2014}) constructed a biequivalence between the bicategory of categories with finite limits and democratic CwFs that support extensional identity types and $\sum$-types.
-We consider democracy and similar type formers for comprehension categories, namely unit types, binary product types, equalizer types, and $\sum$-types.
-We call omprehension categories that support all these types formers \textbf{univalent full democratic finite limit comprehension categories}, or, for short, \textbf{DFL comprehension categories}.
+Recall that Clairambault and Dybjer~\cite[Theorem 6.1]{clairambault:2014} constructed a biequivalence between the bicategory of categories with finite limits and democratic CwFs that support extensional identity types and $\sum$-types.
+For comprehension categories, we consider democracy and similar type formers, namely unit types, binary product types, equalizer types, and $\sum$-types.
+We call comprehension categories that support all these types formers \textbf{univalent full democratic finite limit comprehension categories}, or, for short, \textbf{DFL comprehension categories}.

 Note that our choice of type formers differs from Clairambault and Dybjer.
 While we explicitly require unit types and binary product types in the structure, they derive these types using democracy and $\sum$-types respectively.
-In addition, we use equalizer types instead of extensional identity types, which are equivalent \cite[Theorem 10.5.10]{jacobs:2001}.
+In addition, we use equalizer types instead of extensional identity types, which are equivalent~\cite[Theorem 10.5.10]{jacobs:2001}.
 The reason for these differences is that they slightly simplify the proofs in \Cref{sec:fin-lim}.

-The main goal in this section is to construct the univalent bicategory $\DFLCompCat$ of DFL comprehension categories.
-In addition, we give a sufficient condition for when a 1-cell in this bicategory is an adjoint equivalence.
-Again the main idea behind the construction is to use displayed bicategories.
+The main goal in this section is to construct the univalent bicategory $\DFLCompCat$ of DFL comprehension categories, and for that we use displayed bicategories.
 More specifically, we define a displayed bicategory over $\FullCompCat$ for each of the necessary type formers.
 An overview of the construction can be found in \Cref{fig:construction-dfl-compcat}.
+We finish this section with a sufficient condition for when a 1-cell in this bicategory is an adjoint equivalence.

 We start by defining the displayed bicategories $\DProdType$ and $\DEqualizer$ directly.
 To do so, we use fiberwise limits (\Cref{def:fiberwise-limits}).